 Last, but not least, having an open mind and a willing heart can go a long way towards preparing you for the rehab-recovery process.

 It’s not uncommon for people considering addiction treatment to have feelings of guilt and shame over the life they’ve led.
 Likewise, negative attitudes towards “addicts” can easily feed into your own feelings of shame.

 What’s most important at this point is taking back control of your life from the effects of addiction.
 Ultimately, negative attitudes don’t have to influence the choices you make for your life, especially when it comes to getting well.

 We can help you find the type of treatment that best meets your needs.
 Call our helpline at 800-654-0987 to speak with one of our addiction counselors.

 Drug rehab programs may administer medication treatments under the following circumstances:

 - Mental health issues, such as depression or anxiety-based conditions

 - Chronic medical conditions, such as diabetes or heart disease

 At the start of your time in rehab, clinicians administer a comprehensive assessment to determine your treatment needs and draw up a treatment plan.
 Any medication treatments used will be included in your treatment plan.

 Chronic and long-term substance abuse “naturally” breeds mental health problems so many rehab programs have ample experience in treating the effects of addiction and mental illness.
-According to the Substance Abuse & Mental Health Services Administration, depression and anxiety disorders often develop out of chronic substance abuse.
+Depression and anxiety disorders often develop out of chronic substance abuse.